Word (computer architecture)

-In computing, a word is any processor design's natural unit of data.
-A word is a fixed-sized datum handled as a unit by the instruction set or the hardware of the processor.
+In computing, a word is a fixed-sized datum handled as the natural or historical unit of data by the instruction set or the hardware of a processor.
 The number of bits or digits (Note: Many early computers were decimal, and a few were ternary) in a word (the word size, word width, or word length) is an important characteristic of any specific processor design or computer architecture.

 The size of a word is reflected in many aspects of a computer's structure and operation; the majority of the registers in a processor are usually word-sized and the largest datum that can be transferred to and from the working memory in a single operation is a word in many (not all) architectures.
 The largest possible address size, used to designate a location in memory, is typically a hardware word (here, "hardware word" means the full-sized natural word of the processor, as opposed to any other definition used).